iced-rs/iced_audio/README.md

 # iced_audio
 Audio based widgets for the iced GUI library for Rust

 ## This crate is currently experimental and incomplete.
+Master branch may contain breaking changes!

 ## Run example with